ehrpg/qstar/docs/crisis.md

 [Toughness](/character#toughness) value.
 If the damage roll is higher, you cause 1 wound, or more depending on the weapon and used Action, to the target.

+### Critical Damage

+For each 4 points above the target's [Toughness](/character#toughness) value, the target receives 1 additional wound.
+These additional wounds are always physical wounds.

 ### Damage Reduction

-If a target wears Armour, all wounds you deal are substracted from the target's Armour first.
-Only if the Durability of the Weapon's or Action's Damage type is 0 you can deal wounds to the damage.
-Some weapons and Actions circumvent the Armour, e.g. Armour-Piercing Ammunition.
+If a target wears Armor, all wounds you deal are substracted from the target's Armor first.
+Only if the Durability of the Weapon's or Action's Damage type is 0 you can deal wounds to the target.
+Some weapons and Actions circumvent the Armor, e.g. Armor-Piercing Ammunition.

 ## Wounds